A Guide to the Ao Dai: Vietnam’s Iconic National Dress

 Every Vietnamese girl wears ao dai in pride.
 Photo: Vietnamplus

-Beyond the aesthetic appeal, the dress represents Vietnam's history and traditions.
-Its design has evolved over centuries, influenced by various cultural and historical factors, yet it has remained a timeless and iconic garment.
-If you are beginning to fall in love with this dress, then let’s read the article to learn more with Asia King Travel.
+Beyond its aesthetic appeal, the dress represents Vietnam’s rich history and traditions.
+Its design has evolved over centuries, shaped by diverse cultural and historical influences, yet it remains a timeless and iconic garment.
+If you’re beginning to fall in love with this dress, let’s explore its story together with Asia King Travel.

-Ao dai’s origins can be traced back to the period of division between Dang Trong and Dang Ngoai.
-Lord Nguyen Phuc Khoat wanted to change customs to be completely different from the north under Lord Trinh's rule.
-He ordered the people to change their clothing from the four-panel, belted tunic to the five-panel tunic.
-It had two long flaps, quite similar to ao dai.
+The origins of the ao dai can be traced back to the period of division between Dang Trong and Dang Ngoai.
+Lord Nguyen Phuc Khoat sought to distinguish the customs of the South from those of the North under Lord Trinh’s rule.
+He ordered the population to shift from the four-panel, belted tunic to a five-panel tunic with two long flaps, an early form closely resembling the ao dai.

 Image of a five-panel tunic (ao ngu than).
 Photo: Lamia Design

-The dress as we know today took shape during the French colonization (1885-1945).
-The traditional dress underwent a significant transformation.
-The robe was tailored to fit the body more closely, with a high collar and fitted sleeves.
-The first designs of modern ao dai could belong to Artists Cat Tuong and Le Pho.
+The ao dai as we know it today took shape during the French colonial period (1885–1945).
+During this time, the traditional garment underwent a significant transformation.
+The robe was tailored to fit the body more closely, featuring a high collar and fitted sleeves.
+The earliest modern ao dai designs are often attributed to artists Cat Tuong and Le Pho.

 An ao dai design of Artist Lemur Cat Tuong.
 Photo: Vietnamplus